 You like the orange shoulder, but you’re interested in a more vibrant tang.
-No problem:
+No problem, check out:

 The orange shoulder tang isn’t the biggest or even the brightest member of the surgeonfish family.
 They’re not even the calmest.
 But coming out somewhere in the middle for each of those categories?
 That can be a good thing.
 It makes them easy for almost anyone to handle.
 And a tang zooming around your tank, nipping away at pesky algae?
 Well, who doesn’t need that?